99th Infantry Division (Israel)

-The Israeli 99th Infantry Division "Ha'Bazak" (Lightning) is a reserve division under the aegis of the Central Command.
+The Israeli 99th Infantry Division (Ha'Bazak) is a reserve division under the aegis of the Central Command.

 On 15 September 2020, the division was established by Avi Rosenfeld and was based on the design of the Idan Division that was closed.
 It was the only division in the IDF not routinely subordinate to regional command, but instead under the command of the Maneuvering System in the Ground Forces.

 In July 2023, the Chief of General Staff, Lt.
 Gen. Herzl Halevi, approved the subordination of the division to the Central Command.
 As part of this change, the multidimensional special operations Unit 888 (Wraith's Unit), left Division 99 and remained subordinate to the Maneuvering System.

 Following a surprise attack on the Gaza envelope in October 2023, the division commander, Brig.
 Gen. Barak Hiram, operated with forces under his command from the division and other units to cleanse the area in the Gaza envelope, particularly in Kibbutz Be'eri.

 As part of the ground manoeuvre in the Gaza Strip during the Gaza war, the division manoeuvred in southern Gaza and destroyed militant infrastructure, weaponry, and Hamas tunnels.